Illustrative Scenario: Government Agency Secures Classified Communications

 Independent Security Assessment

-An independent security assessment was conducted by a government-approved security evaluation facility, which confirmed that the implementation:
+An independent security assessment by a government-approved security evaluation facility would confirm that the implementation:

 • Meets or exceeds all applicable government security standards